uc-berkeley-w215/spring2021/papers-led.md

 * **Malcolm Mwanga**:
   * Choice architecture and smartphone privacy: There’s a price for that, by Egelman et al. (Unit 12, Mar 29)
+  * When the Weakest Link is Strong: Secure Collaboration in the Case of the Panama Papers, by McGregor et al. (Unit 13, Apr 5)

 * **Hakeem Oseni**:
   * The Emperor’s New Security Indicators: An Evaluation of Website Authentication and the Effect of Role Playing on Usability Studies, by Schechter et al. This paper was rehearsed and the recording sent to us before the class.
 (Unit 3, Jan 25)